eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 # Identifiers {#ident}

-How are objects identified?
+How are pages identified?

 ## Unreadable Identifiers {#uuid}

 Like serial IDs or [UUIDs][uuid].
-These make is easy to rename objects without breaking links, but generally have to be hidden from the user (e.g.: requires a [WYSIWYG](#wysiwyg) editor and a [database](#storage-db)).
+These make is easy to rename pages without breaking links, but generally have to be hidden from the user (e.g.: requires a [WYSIWYG](#wysiwyg) editor and a [database](#storage-db)).